 Because the patient self-administers the tests, cognitive screening removes the prejudices of the tester and biases connected with socioeconomic class, education level, and demography.

 Cognitive screening has the potential to detect any level of cognitive decline even before moderate cognitive impairment begins to become evident.

 Frequent repetition of cognitive testing allows your audiologist to monitor changes to your cognitive function, which provides feedback for the impact of prescribed hearing care treatments on your cognitive performance.

 Great service very friendly!
 They attended me quickly and thoroughly, they also helped recommend my next steps.

 I have been a patient of N. Houston Hearing Solutions since 2012.
 They are very efficient, friendly and provide the best care for your hear solutions needs.
 I highly recommend them.

 Great place for your hearing needs.
-Very professional was just there today and I got great results from Dr Lacy Robinson she’s the best.
+Very professional was just there today and I got great results from the team.

 Schedule A Cognitive Screening At North Houston Hearing Solutions

 Because of the link between hearing loss and cognitive decline, the team at North Houston Hearing Solutions believes that cognitive screenings provide you with the opportunity to discover any cognitive challenges before they begin to impact your lifestyle and quality of life.